Appearance

 RuntimeError | Classic Python: IndexError, ValueError, ZeroDivisionError |

-WorkerPoolTimeout | Pool full; the strategy waited in the queue.
+WorkerPoolTimeout | Engine queue full; the request waited beyond its limit.
 Retry. |

 Next steps